trevordmiller/device-setup/README.md

 ---

+# Setup

+- Set up SSH keys
+- Create the `~/projects` directory and clone this repo into it

+---

 # Automatic

-- Create the `~/projects` directory and clone this repo into it
 - Run `. ~/projects/settings/bootstrap.sh` to set up all the things

 ---